West Genesee Runners

 COMPETING

 XC runners compete in three types of races.
 Dual Meets pit two league teams against each other, usually on a Wednesday afternoon.
 Invitational Meets are exciting 6-20 team Saturday races that offer ribbons, medals and plaques to top team and individual finishers.
-West Genesee regularly participates in the very large 100+ team fields of the McQuaid Invitational(Rochester) and the Manhattan Invitational(NYC) as well as smaller local invitationals.
+West Genesee regularly participates in the very large 100+ team fields of the McQuaid Invitational(Rochester) and, on some years, the overnight Manhattan Invitational(NYC) as well as smaller local invitationals.
 Championship Meets occur at season’s end.
-For Modified runners, the unofficial Multi-Dual Meet championship race closes their season the Wednesday before Halloween.
-For Varsity members, the OHSL county championship is followed a week later by the Section III Championship.
-Winning teams in each class advance to the NY State Championship(Five individuals from each Class can also qualify for the state championship).
-The final team competition, the Federation Championship, pits the best state teams and individuals against each other, regardless of class.
+For Modified runners, the unofficial Multi-Dual Meet championship race closes their season before the end of October.
+For Varsity members, the SCAC League Championship allows ALL team members to compete.
+That is followed two weeks later by the Section III Championship, with the team's top-10 runners racing.
+Winning teams in each class advance to the NY State Championship.
+Five individuals from each Class can also qualify for the state championship.
+The final team competition, the Federation Championship, pits the best selected state teams and individuals against each other, regardless of class.

 WHY RUN CROSS-COUNTRY?